What is a charter school?

 When will the lottery take place?

-Do siblings of current students get special consideration in admissions?
+Do siblings of current students receive special consideration?

 Yes.
 Enrollment preference is given to applicants whose siblings are already enrolled at the school.
 When a lottery takes place, siblings will be admitted first if space is available.

-How many openings does the school anticipate for the 2013-2014 school year?
+How many openings does the school anticipate each year?

-We anticipate approximately 50 openings in kindergarten, 8 openings in sixth grade, 20 openings in ninth grade, and limited openings in all other grades.
+On average there are 60 openings in kindergarten, 3 openings in sixth grade, 25 openings in ninth grade, and limited openings in all other grades.